python/asyncio/doc/install.rst

 .. note::

-   Only wheel packages for Python 2.7 are currently distributed on the Cheeseshop (PyPI).
+   Only wheel packages for Python 2.7, 3.3 and 3.4 are currently distributed on the Cheeseshop (PyPI).
 If you need wheel packages for other Python versions, please ask.

 Download source code